-In order to To qualify for the income tax credit for research and development with universities, an eligible business must submit an application and project plan to the Commission.
-The Arkansas Science and Technology Authority Division of Science and Technology of the Arkansas Economic Development Commission will review the applications and project plans so submitted and advise the Commission on (1) the eligibility of the project plan and (2) approval of the financial incentive agreement. , if eligible, recommend approval and execution of a financial incentive agreement.
+To qualify for the income tax credit for research and development with universities, an eligible business must submit an application and project plan to the Commission.
+The Division of Science and Technology of the Arkansas Economic Development Commission will review the applications and project plan and, if eligible, recommend approval and execution of a financial incentive agreement.

-To claim a credit earned through this incentive, the business shall file with its income tax return the Certificate of Tax Credit issued by the Arkansas Science and Technology Authority Commission.
+To claim a credit earned through this incentive, the business shall file with its income tax return the Certificate of Tax Credit issued by the Commission.